The baby name Wyatt galloped up the popularity charts in the late 1990s to become a Top 100 staple in recent years.

 Thanks to Lauren for suggesting our Baby Name of the Day.

 It became Wyot in English, and appeared as a first name and a given name.
 It also served – at least occasionally – as a nickname for William or Guy.
-If that’s confusing, remember that the Normans brought the French Guillaume to England, so G and W swapped at least a few times.
+If that’s confusing, remember that the Normans brought the French Guillaume to England, which became William.
+So G and W swapped at least a few times.

-In the fifteenth century, Henry Wyatt supported the claims of Henry VII to the throne of England.
+During the 15th century, Henry Wyatt supported the claims of Henry VII to the throne of England.
 He rose to a position as one of the king’s most trusted advisors, and later served as guardian of a young Henry VIII.

 Fast-forward to 1554, and Henry’s grandson, Thomas the Younger, led Wyatt’s Rebellion.
 Thomas Wyatt and other like-minded nobles objected to Queen Mary I’s plans to marry Philip of Spain.
 Their reasons mixed religious and political considerations.
 The rebellion failed, and Thomas was executed as a traitor.